Open-ISP/isp-workbook-parser/README.md

 ### List tables with configuration files

-Return a dict of table names, lists of tables names stored under a key which is their sheet name in the workbook Only tables the package has a configuration file for (for the given workbook version).
+Return a dictionary of table names, with lists of tables names stored under a key which is their sheet name in the workbook.
+For a given workbook version, this only returns tables the package has a configuration file for.

 ```python
 from isp_workbook_parser import Parser